Cyberbot777/nova-test-agent/update-docs/PROGRESS_SESSION_2.md

 ## Advantages of This Approach

 **Why Custom Integration is OK:**
-1. ✅ Still follows company standards (Strands + AgentCore)
+1. [x] Still follows company standards (Strands + AgentCore)
-2. ✅ boto3 is well-documented and stable
+2. [x] boto3 is well-documented and stable
-3. ✅ Full control over bidirectional streaming
+3. [x] Full control over bidirectional streaming
-4. ✅ Can contribute back to Strands SDK later
+4. [x] Can contribute back to Strands SDK later
-5. ✅ Bleeding edge = we're pioneers!
+5. [x] Bleeding edge = we're pioneers!

 **Why This is Better Than Waiting:**
-1. ✅ Strands SDK may not add bidirectional support soon
+1. [x] Strands SDK may not add bidirectional support soon
-2. ✅ boto3 approach is the "official" AWS way
+2. [x] boto3 approach is the "official" AWS way
-3. ✅ We learn the underlying API (valuable knowledge)
+3. [x] We learn the underlying API (valuable knowledge)
-4. ✅ Can still wrap it in Strands-compatible interface
+4. [x] Can still wrap it in Strands-compatible interface

 ---

 ## Next Steps (Session 3)

-### Immediate (Coffee Cup #4 ☕)
+### Immediate
 1. Search for boto3 bidirectional streaming examples
 2. Find AWS documentation for `invoke_model_with_bidirectional_stream()`
 3. Understand event protocol for Nova Sonic